farooqkz/farooqkz.github.io/content/computer/i-have-been-looking-for-a-mobile-linux-device.md

 ## Conclusion

 It seems Android is the best, most supported and cheapest choice for me.
 Web browsing with the Android browser and Termux for shell stuff.
 I could connect a physical keyboard with OTG or Bluetooth as well.
 You can find cheap Lenovo tablets which come with Android 8.
-However, I chose something different: BOOX Leaf so that it could save me from eye strain as well so I also could read papers and books on it without problem.
+However, I chose something different: [BOOX Leaf](https://shop.boox.com/collections/all/products/leaf) so that it could save me from eye strain as well.
+I also could read papers and books on it without problem.
 It comes with an octa-core snapdragon, Android 10 and 2GB of Memory(RAM).